S-Panta/go-weather-notify/readme.md

 5. Build the project
     ```bash
     go build
 6. Run the executable file

+### To run using docker

+1. rename .env.example and setup your own credentials
+2. run `docker-compose up` and Enjoy